 In Chapter 13 bankruptcy, debts are divided into priority and non-priority debts.
 Any amount of unpaid non-priority debts is discharged at the end of the payment agreement.
 Spousal support is considered a priority debt and should be paid in full every month.

 Your spousal support may not be directly affected by your ex’s choice to file bankruptcy, but it’s important to note that there are other ways this could change your financial status.
 If your ex is truly financially struggling and qualifies for bankruptcy, it’s possible that they are genuinely no longer able to make their full spousal support payments.
 If that’s the case, they may petition the court for an adjustment.

 The court will take a range of factors into deciding whether or not a modification is warranted.
 For example, if your spouse’s sudden inability to pay spousal support is due to a new $1,000 per month car payment or $500,000 home, the court is unlikely to order a modification.
 But if their financial issues are caused by their employer shutting down and paying out minimal or no severance, a modification may be granted.

 What to Do If the Spousal Support Payments Stop

 We understand that sudden changes in income can affect your ability to take care of your family and home.
 If you receive alimony payments and your ex-spouse stops making payments, talk to a family law attorney to figure out what your next steps should be.
 If a modification is necessary, they must go through the proper legal channels to request one—they cannot simply stop making payments because they no longer want to be responsible for them.

 Explore Your Legal Options with Coumanis & York

 Are you struggling with your spousal support payments?
 Perhaps your ex regularly skips payments, threatens to withhold money, or claims that their bankruptcy filing absolves them of their responsibility to you.
 We’re here to help.
-Call Coumanis & York at 251-336-3121 or send us a message online to schedule a time to talk to our team now.
+Call Coumanis & York at 251-336-3121 or to schedule a time to talk to our team now.